hund030/TeamsFx_Wiki_review/Configure-Outlook-Add-in-capability-within-your-Teams-app.md

    ```

-1. Open the .vscode\tasks.json file and add the following objects to the top of the "tasks" array.
-Note the following about this markup:
+1. Open the .vscode\tasks.json file in the add-in project and copy all of the tasks in the "tasks" array to the `tasks` array of the same file in the Teams project.
+Be sure all tasks are separated by commas.

-    - It adds tasks similar to what is in the tasks.json of the add-in project to debug and stop debugging.
-    - It also adds a "Start Add-in Locally" task that combines the tab app's "Create resources" task with the add-in's debugging task and specifies that they must run in that order.
-    - The "Create resources" task generates the final manifest.
-    - The "Debug: Outlook Desktop" calls the `startAddin:desktop` script that you added to the package.json in an earlier step.
-It also adds a command switch to that specifies that the add-in should be sideloaded in Outlook.
+1. In *each* of the task objects that you just copied, add the following "options" property to ensure that these tasks run in the add-in folder.

     ```
-    {
+    "options": {
-            "label": "Start Add-in Locally",
-            "dependsOn": [
-                "Create resources",
-                "Debug: Outlook Desktop"
-            ],
-            "dependsOrder": "sequence"
+        "cwd": "${workspaceFolder}/add-in/"
     },
+    ```

+    For example, the "Debug: Outlook Desktop" task should like the following when you are done.

+    ```
     {
         "label": "Debug: Outlook Desktop",
         "type": "npm",
-            "script": "startAddin:desktop -- --app outlook",
+        script": "startAddin:desktop -- --app outlook",
         "presentation": {
             "clear": true,
             "panel": "dedicated",
         },
         "problemMatcher": []
         },
+        "options": {
+            "cwd": "${workspaceFolder}/add-in/"
+        },
+    ```

+1. Add the following task to the "tasks" array in the .vscode\tasks.json file of the Teams project.
+Note the following about this markup:

+    - It adds a "Start Add-in Locally" task that combines the tab app's "Create resources" task with the add-in's debugging task and specifies that they must run in that order.
+    - The "Create resources" task generates the final manifest.

+    ```
     {
-            "label": "Stop Debug",
-            "type": "npm",
-            "script": "stop",
-            "presentation": {
-              "clear": true,
-              "panel": "shared",
-              "showReuseMessage": false
+        "label": "Start Add-in Locally",
+        "dependsOn": [
+            "Create resources",
+            "Debug: Outlook Desktop"
+        ],
+        "dependsOrder": "sequence"
     },
-            "problemMatcher": []
-          },
     ```

-1. Open the .vscode\launch.json file, which configures the **RUN AND DEBUG** UI in Visual Studio Code, and add the following object to the top of the "configurations" array.
+1. Open the .vscode\launch.json file in the Teams project, which configures the **RUN AND DEBUG** UI in Visual Studio Code and add the following object to the top of the "configurations" array.

     ```
     {